microsoft/dicom-server/docs/concepts/bulk-update.md

 Example requests can be sent in the [Postman collection](../resources/Conformance-as-Postman.postman_collection.json).

 ### Bulk update study
-Bulk update endpoint starts a long running operation that update all the instances in the study with the specified attributes.
+Bulk update endpoint starts a long running operation that updates all the instances in the study with the specified attributes.

 ```http
 POST ...v1/studies/$bulkUpdate